H O M E | p r o j e c t s i n L O U I S I A N A | a b o u t L H A | G R O U P groups t r i p s

 PURCHASE: AHIMSA HOUSE BUILDING PURCHASE

-In 2007, the Ahimsa House, a newly-built 4-story building near the home and temple of His Holiness the Dalai Lama in Dharamsala, perfect for LHA/Lha Charitable Trust, became available for $175K.
+In 2007, the Ahimsa House, a newly-built 5-story building near the home and temple of His Holiness the Dalai Lama in Dharamsala, perfect for LHA/Lha Charitable Trust, became available for $175K.
 Following LHA's first-ever direct request for donations from supporters and previous volunteers, 80% of the funds for the building were soon donated.
 The Tibetan staff of Lha Charitable Trust reached out to previous volunteers and raised the remaining funds.
-The lower floors of the building now house a coffee shop/cafe and dining hall that helps to fund the organization.
-The top two floors accommodate office space, class rooms and three apartments that accommodate long-term volunteers and the director of Lha Charitable Trust.
+The lower floors of the building now house a commercial kitchen/coffee shop/cafe/library and dining hall.
+The Dharma Cafe helps to fund the organization.
+Floors three and four accommodate office space, classrooms and three apartments that house long-term volunteers and the director of Lha Charitable Trust.
+The top floor has a fully equipped conference room and a large covered balcony area for Yoga sessions/ conversation classes and group gatherings.
+The building is equipped with solar panels, a solar water heating system, rain water catchment and an excellent water filtration system.

 CONSTRUCTION: SELF SUFFICIENCY FOR NUNS BUILDING